rudyg16/cs-4389-UDP/xdp/README.md

 ```sh
 ip addr
 ```
 Your network interface should be the second interface.
-The one that does not have `127.0.0.1` as its IP address.
+The one that does not have `127.0.0.1` as its IP address.<br/>
+Then edit the Makefile and change the NET_INTERFACE to your network interface.<br/>

 To the run the program first run:
 ```sh